The Boys' Brigade in the United Kingdom and Republic of Ireland: The Uniform

 The rank insignia for NCOs imitated that of the British Army with one to three downward pointing chevrons being used from Lance-Corporal to Sergeant.
 The four up-pointing chevrons on the lower right cuff for Staff Sergeants continued to imitate the insignia used by senior sergeants in the British Army up until the first world war.
-Trained officers (Lieutenants and Captains) wore a metal Boys' Brigade anchor on each of their upper lapels (epaulettes in shirt dress), and brown leather gloves.
+Trained officers (Lieutenants and Captains) wore a metal Boys' Brigade anchor on each of their upper lapels (epaulettes in shirt dress), a black Glengarry cap with silver badge on a black rosette and brown leather gloves.
 A Captain was distinguished by his cane carried under the right arm.
 Warrant Officers (adult leaders not having gone through the formal officer training) wore a metal badge in place of the anchor which featured the letters BB in a surrounding laurel.

 The modern uniform is more relaxed with a choice of polo-shirt and pullover or shirt and tie with variations for ranks and sections.
 Headgear is optional.

 Up until the last uniform change around the turn of this century, it was common for presentation of the uniform to be marked at meetings and at camp.
 For example, Brasso on the white haversack would see points deducted, as would boot polish on the belt buckle.
 These points competitions were often fiercely fought between squads.